 Veterinarian explains magnificence of milk

-June 1 is World Milk Day!
+January 11 is National Milk Day!
+On this day in 1878, milk was first sterilized in glass bottles.
 At Fossil Rim, our Associate Veterinarian Dr. Julie Swenson wanted to take an animal angle and explain why milk is so crucial for young animals.

 Milk is extremely important to mammalian offspring for multiple reasons.
 It is the primary source of nutrition for the beginning of life.
 In addition, the initial milk that a neonate drinks, which is known as colostrum, is rich in antibodies that help it fight off infections.